sumimakito/hexo-theme-typography/README.md

 ### Set up the comment service

 The comment box is a place for readers to exchange their ideas with the author.
-Typography has integrated two 3rd-party comment services, and they are ready to use at any time.
+Typography has integrated three 3rd-party comment services, and they are ready to use at any time.

-Currently, Typography supports comment services provided by [Disqus](https://disqus.com/) and [LiveRe](https://livere.com/).
+Currently, Typography supports comment services provided by [Disqus](https://disqus.com/)/ [LiveRe](https://livere.com/)/[Utterances](https://utteranc.es/).
 The only thing you need to do is to set the corresponding key for the comment service that you would like to use.

 e.g. `disqus: disqus_shortname` OR `livere: livere_data_uid`